ugr-sail/sinergym/docs/source/pages/wrappers.rst

   Then, if a environment variable is not included in the dictionary specified in wrapper constructor, then the normalization for that variable will be skipped.

+  .. note:: In case a new observation variable is added to the default ones for an environment, care must be
+          taken in case observation normalization is to be done.
+This is because you have to update the dictionary of ranges of values available in `constants.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/constants.py>`__ as discussed in issue `#249 <https://github.com/ugr-sail/sinergym/issues/249>`__.
+You can use the ``range_getter`` function of `common.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/common.py>`__ to get these ranges automatically from a experiment output folder.

 - **LoggerWrapper**: Wrapper for logging all interactions between agent and environment.
 Logger class can be selected in the constructor if other type of logging is required.
 For more information about *Sinergym* Logger visit :ref:`Logger`.